Putting Privacy to the Test: Introducing Red Teaming for Research Data Anonymization: The Method: Red Teaming for Research Data Anonymization

 \subsection{General Parameters}

 One person per team is sufficient to apply the method, provided they are willing to openly acknowledge any weaknesses in the anonymization.
 The approach is applicable to a wide range of study types and data modalities, as long as the data contain enough information to allow meaningful anonymization decisions.
 Throughout the process, careful documentation of attacks, defenses, and resulting changes is essential to ensure transparency and reproducibility of the anonymization strategy.
+A key characteristic of the proposed approach is flexibility.
+Rather than prescribing a rigid protocol, we propose a general framework that allows researchers to adapt the process to the specific research context, community norms, and available resources.
+As a result, implementations of the method may vary considerably in terms of time invested, personnel involved, and the level of risk that is addressed.

+Anonymization decisions inevitably involve trade-offs between protecting participant privacy and preserving the analytical value of the data.
+Similarly, the application of red teaming involves balancing the resources invested in the process with the range of potential attack vectors that can realistically be explored.
+In typical research settings, red teaming is unlikely to identify every possible re-identification strategy or simulate highly sophisticated attacks.
+However, the approach can substantially reduce the risk that participants can be re-identified with reasonable effort by a motivated adversary.

+To nevertheless provide a brief indication of an effective team composition, certain characteristics of red and blue team members may be beneficial.
+Members of the red team approach the dataset from the perspective of a potential attacker; therefore, it may be advantageous if they were not directly involved in the original research or anonymization process, as this may reduce confirmation bias and increase the likelihood of identifying overlooked vulnerabilities.
+At the same time, prior familiarity with the dataset and study materials may help identify concrete weaknesses more quickly.
+In general, red team members benefit from creativity as well as technical and data-analytic skills that enable them to combine multiple information sources when exploring potential re-identification pathways.

+In contrast, the blue team typically benefits from being composed of members of the core research team who possess detailed knowledge of the dataset, the study design, and the intended analyses.
+This is especially important when balancing privacy risks against the analytical value of the data during anonymization decisions.
+Technical expertise in data handling and anonymization techniques may further support the effective mitigation of identified risks.
+If such expertise is not available within the research team, researchers may consider involving colleagues with relevant data protection or data science expertise or consult institutional experts (e.g., data stewards, research integrity officers) if available.